strazdinsg/rebus/backend-v2/README.md

     - DB_PORT - TCP port number for the database
     - JWT_SECRET_KEY - secret key used to sign JWT tokens
     - SERVER_PORT - port number to run the server on
+    - ALLOWED_ORIGINS - comma-separated list of allowed origins for CORS

 You can start the backend by executing `npm run restart` in the terminal.
 This will compile the TypeScript code and start the server.